alan-turing-institute/seed-semantic-change/src/README.md

 ## Quick start

-1. Edit the GOPATH in your ~/.bash_profile file (e.g., export GOPATH=/path/to/seed-semantic-change/code)
+1. Edit the GOPATH in your ~/.bash_profile file to point to the local directory where this GitHub repository seed-semantic0-change sits (e.g., export GOPATH=/path/to/seed-semantic-change/code)

 2. cd dynamic-senses
 3. mkdir ./greek_input/target_corpora
 4. mkdir	./greek_input/output